What Should Out-of-State Buyers Know Before Buying a Panama City Beach Condo?

 - Condo association rules

-- Monthly COA/HOA fees
+- Monthly COA or HOA fees

 - Insurance costs